How payment flexibility can be crucial for increasing conversions, AOV and serving international markets

 For example, the card & gift retailer Scribbler offer their customers a 20% bonus on any credit that they buy in advance, so a customer who buys £100 of credit actually receives £120 to spend in future.
 This credit is then stored against their account, meaning that they can pay for future orders with that cash.
 Not only does this help them to generate cash in advance, but also ensures that rather than just buy things from whichever retailer offers them the best price at a particular time, they are obliged to continue to buy things from them as they have that pre-paid credit.
 This helps Scribbler to garner loyalty as those customers who have bought pre-paid credit are likely to place multiple orders with them.

-Crypto currencies such as bitcoin are slowly moving into the public domain and some ecommerce sites offer them as a form of payment but there still remains some scepticism.
-Most merchants probably won’t be in any rush to accept any crypto currencies but they could be worth considering as they grow in popularity.
+Crypto currencies such as bitcoin are slowly moving into the public domain and some ecommerce sites such as Eden Horticulture offer them as a form of payment.
+Most merchants probably won’t rush to accept any crypto currencies in the short term but they could be worth considering as they grow in popularity.